 In the above examples, morphological computation has been demonstrated to make difficult problems such as locomotion both easier and cheaper.
-However, filtering, pattern generation, and gait control have a character which is more automatic than intelligent.
-For example, although different gaits may be programmed into Kitty it is still essentially an automaton - its gait may be robust to some variation in the environment but it is incapable of responding to any stimuli which do not reach its proprioceptive force sensors.
+However, filtering, pattern generation, and gait control have a character that is more automatic than intelligent.
+For example, although different gaits may be programmed into Kitty, it is still essentially an automaton-its gait may be robust to some variation in the environment, but it is incapable of responding to any stimuli that do not reach its proprioceptive force sensors.

 We will show that morphological computation can go further.
-If continuous-time neural networks (CTRNNs) [35], GasNets [14] and other dynamical neural models can generate adaptive behaviour, then why not these dynamical networks also?
-And if these networks, constructed of muscle-like units, can do so, then we are led to interesting speculations about the extent of muscle properties in determining behaviour, rather than merely being in the service of a central controller.
+If continuous-time neural networks (CTRNNs) [35], GASNets [14], and other dynamical neural models can generate adaptive behavior, then why not these dynamical networks also?
+And if these networks, constructed of muscle-like units, can do so, then we are led to interesting speculations about the extent of muscle properties in determining behavior, rather than merely being in the service of a central controller.

-In order to test whether MSD networks can generate adaptive behaviour we selected an experiment introduced by Beer [3], in which an agent controlled by a small continuous-time recurrent neural network (CTRNN) was shown to be capable of discriminating between objects of different shapes through active perception.
+In order to test whether MSD networks can generate adaptive behavior, we selected an experiment introduced by Beer [3], in which an agent controlled by a small CTRNN was shown to be capable of discriminating between objects of different shapes through active perception.
 We replaced the bilaterally symmetric CTRNN used by Beer with a symmetrical pair of MSD networks.
-Previously the minimal cognitive aspect of the task has been made much of [4, 8, 25].
+Previously the minimal cognitive aspect of the task had been made much of [4, 8, 25].
 We consider this a point well enough made, and approach the experiment from a specifically morphological computation point of view.
 The MSD network is essentially an abstracted passive compliant body, and the readout can be interpreted as analogous to either a primitive or a peripheral nervous system.
-In this context we consider the behaviour exhibited by our agents as being of the reflexive variety, with the choice made by the agent being to either initiate escape behaviour or not in response to different patterns of stimuli.
+In this context we consider the behavior exhibited by our agents as being of the reflexive variety, with the choice made by the agent being to either initiate escape behavior or not, in response to different patterns of stimuli.

-In the rest of the paper we show that we can evolve MSD networks that are capable of generating adaptive behaviour, and through a number of analyses we show that, in principle, bodies are capable of integrating, storing and processing information in meaningful and useful ways.
-In what follows it will be made clear that the domain of MSD networks affords a broad variety of behaviours for this task and that the evolutionary process exploits an informational structure in the agent's visual field.
+In the rest of the article we show that we can evolve MSD networks that are capable of generating adaptive behavior, and through a number of analyses we show that, in principle, bodies are capable of integrating, storing, and processing information in meaningful and useful ways.
+In what follows it will be made clear that the domain of MSD networks affords a broad variety of behaviors for this task and that the evolutionary process exploits an informational structure in the agent's visual field.
 However, we will also demonstrate that a distinction must be made between the quantity and quality of information.
-We will close with an examination of how the networks actually perform their function with perturbation and lesion tests, and with case studies of two controllers which generate behaviour which is representative of the two far ends of the observed behavioural spectrum.
+We will close with an examination, using perturbation and lesion tests, of how the networks actually perform their function, and with case studies of two controllers that generate behavior that is representative of the two far ends of the observed behavioral spectrum.